The Life I Live

 The Life I Live is the 2000 debut solo album by American R&B singer, Torrey Carter.
 The album was led by the top 20 R&B hit, "Take That" (featuring Missy Elliott); the album also listed "If It's Money That You Want" as the second single, where it began to gain minor airplay.
 However, both singles failed to become much of a success, thus the album was shelved.

+Critical reception

+AllMusicrated the album three out of five stars.